This website uses cookies to ensure you get the best experience on our website.

 • Automation Workflow: Automation workflows are like magic spells that make tasks disappear.
 When a certain condition is met, like the payment status of an invoice changing, this type of workflow kicks into action and makes things happen automatically, like moving that invoice to the right folder.

 Use case: Let’s say you’re in charge of approving invoices.
-Once you give the green light, you need to move the invoice to the right folder manually.
+Once you give the green light, you must manually move the invoice to the right folder.
 But with an automation workflow, you can just sit back and relax.
 The workflow will do the work for you, saving you time and hassle.

 • Custom Workflow: Custom workflows are like chameleons that can change to match your business’s unique needs.
 You can mix and match notification workflows, automation workflows, and other workflows to create the perfect solution for your business.